Mixnikon108/EEG-Signal-classification/README.md

 ## Repository Structure

-- `notebook.ipynb`: Jupyter Notebook file that contains the complete project explained step by step.
+- `project.ipynb`: Jupyter Notebook file that contains the complete project explained step by step.
 - `utils.py`: File with utility functions required for the notebook.
 - `models.py`: Implementation of ATCNet and Spectral Transformer.